The Professional Concentration curriculum balances basic news courses tailored for the digital world with preparation to enter the job market.

 - Enterprise Reporting 2 (spring semester)

-- Perspectives on Journalism (summer semester)
+- Perspectives on Journalism and Professional Ethics (summer semester)

 Students must take one practicum course and four electives, and can take one elective outside the School of Journalism.
 Students need nine courses, 36 credits, and a grade point average of 3.0 to meet graduation requirements.